Atta66/PointNet-Robot-Control-with-ToF-Camera/README.md

 # Movement Control of TB2 using PointNet with a ToF Camera

-This repository contains the software details for movement control of TB2 using PointNet for object segmentation with the help results obtained from a ToF camera (Pico Flexx).
+This repository contains the software details for movement control of TB2 using PointNet for object segmentation with the help of results obtained from a ToF camera (Pico Flexx).

 ## Hardware